fishsciences/artemis_methods/intro/intro.md

 detecting eDNA using quantitative Polymerase Chain Reaction (qPCR) has gained popularity over the past 20 years [@dejean_improved_2012;
-@moyer_assessing_2014] and is now broadly used to sample and indirectly infer presence of taxa in a variety of aquatic, marine, and estuary environments.
+@moyer_assessing_2014] and is now broadly used to sample and indirectly infer presence of taxa in a variety of aquatic environments.
 However, widespread sampling and detection of eDNA by ecologists and conservation biologists is unstandardized, and the field is in need of standards for analysis and reporting [@fediajevaite_metaanalysis_2021].